energydrink9/gigmate/README.md

 CLI:

-Make sure the following environment variables are set before running the application (replace the <> tokens with the actual secrets):
+If you want to run training or dataset generation (for inference it's not needed), make sure the following environment variables are set before running the application (replace the <> tokens with the actual secrets):

 ```sh
 export CLEARML_API_ACCESS_KEY=<YOUR_CLEARML_API_ACCESS_KEY_HERE>